crazykazu/Web-Scraping/README.md

 I am really starting to enjoy coding a lot more, hopefully tomorrow I can make it so it puts more data in like the how much the stock has gone up since a day, week, or month

+12/18/20
+Added the change in the day, 5 day, 1 month, 3 month, YTD change functions.
+I am started to really understand web-scraping.
+Gonna start another topic next but I don't know yet.

+Gonna upload the excel file to show like what is on it and stuff like that.
+I do not own any of the stocks, these are just like examples to show how everything works